-Africa is home to over 2,500 different bird species.
+Africa is home to more than 2,500 different bird species.
 African birds are available in a virtually unlimited variety of sizes, forms, and colors, ranging from tiny, vividly colored sunbirds and tenacious little bee-eaters to ominous marabou storks.

 While those who like nature frequently concentrate on Africa’s safari animals first and foremost, its magnificent birds should not be disregarded.
 This list is an excellent resource for learning about several of the fascinating birds of Africa, whether you’re planning an African safari or are just curious.

 Additionally, they are essential in maintaining control over flies, fleas, and locusts.
-These birds come in six different species, all of which may be found in sub-Saharan Africa in mostly open environments like meadows and woodlands, where they are easy to spot!
+There are nine recognized subspecies of this bird, all of which may be found in sub-Saharan Africa in mostly open environments like meadows and woodlands, where they are easy to spot.

 They may be rather noisy when in groups and entertaining to watch as they frantically scramble around.
 Guinea hens were coveted for their meat, eggs, and feathers as long back as the Roman era.
 They are now both raised as domestic animals and hunted for food.